ddavies3/Team-1-F13-CIT261/README.md

 * Bluehost or Justhost (Create a subdomain)

 #Database
 * Have we found what we need here?
+(Check)

+#Bernardo, Douglas
+* Can I simple upload the splash screen from Illustrator?
+And to which file?